connor-keating/kent-beck-tdd-python/README.md

 2. Remove duplication

 # Part 1 Rules
-1. Quickly add a test.
+1. Quickly add a little test.
 2. Run all tests and see the new one fail.
 3. Make a little change.
 4. Run all tests and see them all succeed.